 After the detection of the SYNC-UL sequence in the searching window, the Node B will evaluate the timing, and reply by sending the adjustment information to the UE to modify its timing for next transmission.
 This is done with the FPACH within the following 4 sub-frames.
 After sending the PRACH or the E-RUCCH, the uplink synchronization is established.
-The uplink synchronisation procedure shall also be used for the re-establishment of the uplink synchronisation when uplink is out of synchronisation.
+The uplink synchronisation procedure shall also be used for the re-establishment of the uplink synchronisation.